16 February 2018.

 We’re certainly not hardcore enough to use bicycles as our go-to mode of transport but this is an exceedingly popular way to travel along the silk road.
 There was one week in Dushanbe where we were literally the only people at our hostel not cycling or motorbiking through the region.

-Bad roads and sometimes tricky logistics mean getting around in Central Asia can take a whole lot longer than it ought to.
-Silk road tours cover many of the region’s highlights in a short space of time can be a decent option for those wanting to cover a lot of ground but without the time to linger too long or lose hours making convoluted travel plans.
+Bad roads and often tricky logistics mean getting around in Central Asia can take a whole lot longer than it ought to.
+Silk road tours that visit many of the region’s highlights in a short space of time may be a decent option for those wanting to cover a lot of ground but without the time to linger too long or lose hours making convoluted travel plans.

 Other key operators include Dragoman which specialises in overland adventures along the Silk Road; Kalpak Travel which has an extensive list of tours in the region; and Indy Guide which customises tours for each traveller with local expert guides.